Subacute Sclerosing Panencephalitis

 Lucknow, UP, IN

-Ravindra Garg-Kumar practices in Lucknow, India.
+Ravindra Garg-Kumar practices practicing medicine in Lucknow, India.
 Mr. Garg-Kumar is rated as an Elite expert by MediFind in the treatment of Subacute Sclerosing Panencephalitis.
-His top areas of expertise are Subacute Sclerosing Panencephalitis, Disseminated Tuberculosis, Tuberculous Meningitis, and Bacterial Meningitis.
+He is also highly rated in 44 other conditions, according to our data.
+His clinical expertise encompasses Subacute Sclerosing Panencephalitis, Disseminated Tuberculosis, Tuberculous Meningitis, and Bacterial Meningitis.

 What are the support groups for Subacute Sclerosing Panencephalitis?